 I got started with car audio by entering the family business at age 14, and everything about it was new.
 This was 1995 and car audio was pretty simple.
 I remember watching my uncle David joining wires together to install a new radio.
 Even that routine task was a lot to take in.

 Once I moved away from home for good I also started backing off from car audio.
 I was still listening to music obsessively, but it was a time of transition in my 20s(sound familiar?) and cars took on a different meaning.
 When I got back into car audio on a professional level, nearly a decade later, I went to the Internet to catch up.
-Things had progressed massively in terms of the volume of information to find for free, and I also quickly realized car audio had gone through a couple of paradigm shifts (SPL subwoofers with huge structures?
+Things had progressed massively in terms of the volume of information to find for free, and I also quickly realized car audio had gone through a couple of paradigm shifts (huge SPL subwoofers?
 What the heck?
 Time alignment??).

 Car audio had gone through a couple of paradigm shifts.